-The first ever Margherita is said to have been served at Brandi, Julia Roberts had pizza at L’Antica Pizzeria Da Michele in Eat Pray Love and Anthony Bourdain praised Pizzeria Pellone in 2011.
+The first ever Margherita is said to have been served at Brandi, Julia Roberts had pizza at Da Michele in Eat Pray Love and Anthony Bourdain praised Pellone in 2011.

-Unfortunately the queues are simply murderous.
-Get a reservation in advance, or be prepared to wait a very long time in line.
+Be aware that these places are very busy, so the queues are simply murderous.
+Get a reservation in advance, or be prepared to wait a very long time in the street.

 Comments